radicalbit/radicalbit-ai-monitoring/docs/docs/l7_architecture.md

 API is the core of the platform, it exposes all the functionalities via REST APIs.
 It requires a PostgreSQL database to store data and a Kubernetes cluster to run Spark jobs for metrics evaluations.
-To store all dataset files a distributes storage is used.
+To store all dataset files a distributed storage is used.
 REST APIs could be used via user interface or using the provided Python SDK.

 ## UI